orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 - [ ] Like [[Liubov Tupikina]]'s projects ; Papers, all these journals listed below.
 Associated with code, bridge these things.

-- [ ] All the people I've followed GitHub, Twitter, (mutual Discord servers) etc... & some distance away as preference
+- [ ] All the people I've followed GitHub, Twitter, Zulp(mutual Discord servers) etc... & some distance away as preference
 - [ ] Quick/automatic GitHub/.../Gitlab search.
 - [ ] other diff tools / VCS
 - [ ] [Cambridge Quantum](https://github.com/CQCL), nForum